-My daughter and I were at Crate & Barrel at the beginning of the summer and per usual I wanted everything and looked at most things, with the thought–I can make that.
+My daughter and I were at Crate & Barrel a few weeks ago and per usual I wanted everything and looked at most things, with the thought–I can make that.
 When I came across this beautiful canvas wall art and saw the outrageous price, I knew I could easily make it for not even a fraction of the cost.

 The best part…I already had all of the supplies on hand (minus the frame).
 And chances are good, you do too!
 Over a year ago, I snatched this canvas out of someone’s trash, knowing it would come in handy at some point…..